elephantrobotics/MarsCat-docs-en/page/4-Raising-MarsCat.md

 Step5: When MarsCat is fully charged, the status LED of the charger turns green.

-It takes approximately 3 hours to fully charge MarsCat.
+It takes approximately 3-5 hours to fully charge MarsCat.

 ![](..\image\MarsCat_demo\1619491480234.png)

-It takes approximately 3 hours to fully charge MarsCat.
+Unlug the charger immediately after full charge to avoid damage to the charger or MarsCat due to prolonged charging heat.

-Unplug the charger immediately after full charge to avoid damage to the charger or MarsCat due to prolonged charging heat.
+According to customer's feedback, we will test again how much time can MarsCat be full charged.

 **4.2.2 Manual charging**